ut-cwo/Inverse-scattering-of-absorptive-samples-via-beam-propagation/README.md

 # Inverse scattering of absorptive samples via beam propagation

-This repository contains the MATLAB reconstruction code for MSBP-based inverse-scattering to recover the sample's three-dimensional refractive index, as used in the following publication:
+This repository contains the MATLAB reconstruction code for MSBP-based inverse-scattering to recover the sample's three-dimensional complex-valued refractive index, as used in the following publication:

 **Wagenaar, Peter, et al. "Inverse-scattering of absorptive samples via beam propagation." bioRxiv (2026).**